vold333/vessel-gear-check---react-native-project2/README.md

 ************************************************************************************************************************

-react-native-vector-icons:

-To use MaterialIcons or any other icon set from react-native-vector-icons, you need to install the package: bash
-Copy code
+**Packages used:**

 npm install react-native-vector-icons
-Then, you can import Icon from react-native-vector-icons/MaterialIcons as you have already done.
-react-native-linear-gradient:

-If you're using a LinearGradient component, make sure you've installed react-native-linear-gradient: bash
-Copy code
 npm install react-native-linear-gradient

-You might also need to link the package manually depending on your React Native version (auto-linking is supported from React Native 0.60 and above). react-navigation (for useNavigation, createDrawerNavigator, createStackNavigator):
+**You might also need to link the package manually depending on your React Native version (auto-linking is supported from React Native 0.60 and above). react-navigation (for useNavigation, createDrawerNavigator, createStackNavigator):**

-react-navigation is a widely used library for navigation in React Native apps.
-To use it, you need to install several packages: bash
-Copy code
 npm install @react-navigation/native

-npm install react-native-screens react-native-safe-area-context For drawer or stack navigator, you also need to install: bash
+npm install react-native-screens react-native-safe-area-context
-Copy code

 npm install @react-navigation/drawer @react-navigation/stack
-Make sure to follow the official react-navigation Getting Started guide for additional setup instructions. redux (for useSelector, useDispatch):

-If your project uses Redux for state management, ensure you have redux and react-redux installed: bash
-Copy code
 npm install redux react-redux